mdayanabbas/inline-documentation-finder/README.md

 Verify Installation:

 The Inline Documentation Finder extension should now appear in your list of installed extensions.
-Access the extension's settings by clicking on its icon next to the address bar.
+You can access the extension's settings by clicking on the extension icon next to the address bar.
+Test the Extension:

+Open a new tab and navigate to GitHub, LeetCode, or any supported coding platform.
+Hover over a code element like a function, variable, or keyword.
+You should see a tooltip appear with relevant documentation fetched from the selected sources.
+Customize Your Experience:

+Click on the Inline Documentation Finder icon in the Chrome toolbar to access the popup.
+Configure the settings to adjust which documentation sources are used, enable dark mode, and set the tooltip delay.
+Enjoy Real-Time Documentation:

+The extension now works inline as you browse coding platforms, offering you helpful documentation directly in the browser.
 📝 Usage
 Activate the Extension:

 Ensure the extension is enabled in chrome://extensions/.
 Configure Settings:

-Click the Inline Documentation Finder extension icon to open the popup.
+Click on the Inline Documentation Finder extension icon to open the popup.
-Adjust the settings according to your preference:
+Adjust the settings as per your preference:
 Enable Extension: Toggle the extension on or off.
-Documentation Sources: Choose which sources to include (MDN, Python, Node.js).
+Documentation Sources: Select which sources to include (MDN, Python, Node.js).
 Tooltip Delay: Set the delay (in milliseconds) before the tooltip appears.
 Dark Mode: Switch between light and dark themes.
 Using Inline Documentation: